Psionic-Sorcerer/github_tutorial/tutorial.md

 <img src="media/github_signup.jpg" width="600" />
 </p>

-## Create a GitHub Repository for Development
+## Create a GitHub Repository for this Tutorial

 Identify one team member who will do the following: